us-amlr/Casal2-krill-model-mcmc/README.md

-# Casal2-krill-model-update
+# Casal2-krill-model-mcmc
- Adds analysis of spawning stock biomass and application of CCAMLR decision rules to 'us-amlr/Casal2-krill-model'
+ Adds MCMC analysis of spawning stock biomass and application of CCAMLR decision rules to 'us-amlr/Casal2-krill-model'

 This repository updates the Casal2 krill model described in 'https://github.com/us-amlr/Casal2-krill-model'.
 These updates use 'r4Casal2_krill.r' to evaluate derived parameters for spawning stock biomass and calculate the CCAMLR 'depletion' and 'escapement' decision rules in order to define precautionary yield.